sch0rschi/rflcs/README.md

 ---

-## Environment Variables
+## ILP Solver (optional)

-Before building, make sure the following environment variable is set and CMake can access them:
+If you want to use Gurobi optimizer after an incomplete MDD reduction, then before building, make sure the following environment variable is set and CMake can access them:

 | Variable      | Description                                   | Example                                                                                                        |
 |---------------|-----------------------------------------------|----------------------------------------------------------------------------------------------------------------|
 | `GUROBI_HOME` | Root path to Gurobi installation              | `/opt/gurobi1200/linux64` or `/Library/gurobi1201/macos_universal2`                                            |

+If the variable is not set, of the build parameter ILP_FEATURE=OFF is set, then the ilp feature is excluded from the build.

 ---